zambrovski/magento-rest-adapter/README.md

 magento-rest-adapter
 ====================

-Adapter for Magento Rest API
+Magento REST Adapter is a java-based component simplifing access to Magento eCommerce Shop using Magento's REST API.